 Good morning and happy Wednesday!
 Natalia here with my second favorite vegan gluten-free oat banana pancakes recipe.
 I made a few tweaks to my go-to pancake recipe and loved the result, so ready to share another pancake recipe with you.

 If you are anything like me, you are going to love this one too!
 Pancakes are among my favorite breakfast.
-It’s the one thing I could carb-o-load on all day, every day.
+It’s the one thing I could eat all day, every day.
 And of course I top them with loads of maple syrup.
 Always.
 Don’t you?
 You are missing out.

 How to make chia eggs